Colsterdale towers: Erection

 The sighting towers were erected to conduct surveys — the steep-sided valley of Dallowgill was once a proposed reservoir site — and as references for construction of the pipeline over hill and dale toward Harrogate.
 The pipe begins at the bottom of a small catchments reservoir above Spout Gill Farm and flows to Roundhill Reservoir, where it meets the dam overflow pipe that runs to Carlesmoor and empties into the River Laver.

 Reservoirs

-The reservoirs were built by the Harrogate Water Corporation between 1895 and 1911.
+The reservoirs were built by the Harrogate Corporation Waterworks between 1895 and 1911.
 The Leeds Corporation explored construction of another reservoir to the north-west in Colsterdale but the proposal was rejected owing to concerns over lead and coal mines in the area.
 The narrow-gauge Colsterdale Waterworks Light Railway built in 1901 as a supply line from Masham to Roundhill Reservoir closed in 1926 and was removed in 1932 (after being used during World War I for troop transport to the Leeds Pals camp at Breary Banks just north of Leighton) but is still evident on the south side of the dale.